michael2012z/BitBible/markdown/KJV/files/Job.md

 21. The east wind carrieth him away, and he departeth: and as a storm hurleth him out of his place.

-22. For God shall cast upon him, and not spare: he would fain flee out of his hand.he…: Heb. in fleeing he would flee
+22. For God shall cast upon him, and not spare: he would fain flee out of his hand.

 23. Men shall clap their hands at him, and shall hiss him out of his place.

 ## Job 28

-1. Surely there is a vein for the silver, and a place for gold where they fine it.vein: or, mine
+1. Surely there is a vein for the silver, and a place for gold where they fine it.

-2. Iron is taken out of the earth, and brass is molten out of the stone.earth: or, dust
+2. Iron is taken out of the earth, and brass is molten out of the stone.

 3. He setteth an end to darkness, and searcheth out all perfection: the stones of darkness, and the shadow of death.